// industry insights

 One logistics provider doesn’t fit all.
 Assess all differences in terms of location, operational focus, flexibility, customization & IT systems.

 The process with traditional 3PLs is time-consuming.
 It is vital to prepare a standard set of information before getting lost in multiple 3PL Q&As.

 Pricing and term structures can vary significantly.
 Compare different quotes thoroughly and make sure you fully understand the term structure.

 Step 1: Pre-screening criteria

-First, it is essential to understand the market dynamics and granularly assess the differences between providers in terms of their location, operational focus, flexibility, customization, and IT capabilities.
+First, it is essential to understand the market dynamics and granularly assess the differences between providers in terms of their:

 These five factors should always play a critical role in your search and can function as the foundation of your decision process.
 However, you may want to expand the list of these factors depending on your specific operational needs and challenges.